collapsed-stacks/startups/questions/3580/designing-and-presenting-a-1-minute-video-pitch.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2015-03-02
 - score: 3

-<p><strong>Get It Done:</strong> Producing video content takes time, and for some, lots of time.
-Create a video production schedule, and stick to it.</p>
+**Get It Done:** Producing video content takes time, and for some, lots of time.
+Create a video production schedule, and stick to it.

-<p><strong>Get Help:</strong> If you need tips, checkout the <a href="https://video.stackexchange.com/">Stack Exchange for Video Production</a>.</p>
+**Get Help:** If you need tips, checkout the [Stack Exchange for Video Production](https://video.stackexchange.com/).

-<p><strong>Know Your Audience:</strong> Core part of this is knowing any rules that are required.
-Next, if it's possible, if they've posted advice on what to do, give some serious thought to it.</p>
+**Know Your Audience:** Core part of this is knowing any rules that are required.
+Next, if it's possible, if they've posted advice on what to do, give some serious thought to it.

-<p><strong>Just Be You:</strong> It's hard to believe, but nothing is worst than being a fake - just be you.
-One key exception to this is you don't smile, give it a try, and just make sure you know how to "<a href="http://www.wikihow.com/Smize" rel="nofollow noreferrer">fake smile</a>".</p>
+**Just Be You:** It's hard to believe, but nothing is worst than being a fake - just be you.
+One key exception to this is you don't smile, give it a try, and just make sure you know how to "[fake smile](http://www.wikihow.com/Smize)".

-<p><strong>Get to the Point:</strong> If you're hoping someone is going to watch your video all the way through, don't waste the first 20-30 seconds with some special effect intro -- give them the core points and a reason to keep watching too.</p>
+**Get to the Point:** If you're hoping someone is going to watch your video all the way through, don't waste the first 20-30 seconds with some special effect intro -- give them the core points and a reason to keep watching too.

-<p><strong>Make the Ask, then Make It Again:</strong> Always surprises me that some people forget to directly ask for what they want.
-Ask for what you want, and make sure you repeat it too.</p>
+**Make the Ask, then Make It Again:** Always surprises me that some people forget to directly ask for what they want.
+Ask for what you want, and make sure you repeat it too.

-<p><strong>Copyright Infringement:</strong> Pretty simple, don't do it.</p>
+**Copyright Infringement:** Pretty simple, don't do it.

 ## Answer 3584